 Obviously, the costs of living with spinal cord injury are extremely high, much greater than the vast majority of families in the United States could ever afford.
 Additionally, these costs do not even include the fact that the injured person can usually no longer bring in an income anywhere near the level they would have without the accident.
 Further, it does not include the sacrifices, both emotional and financial, that other family members make to assist the person with the spinal injury.

-What Can a Spinal Cord Injury Lawsuit Do for Individuals and Families?
+What Can A Spinal Cord Injury Lawsuit Do for Individuals & Families?

 A personal injury lawsuit will never truly make a person or family whole again after a catastrophic accident such as a spinal cord injury.
 However, having money to pay for medical treatments and to make up for lost wages and more can go far in assisting the entire family as they adapt to this new way of living.